a7md60/Projects/README.md

-All Porjects that I have done and worked on.
+Projects that I have done and worked on.
 FrontEnd and Backend for my senior project